dylan202433/The-Thinkpad-dotfiles/README.md

 cd The-Thinkpad-dotfiles
 cp -r ./config/* ~/.config/
 ```
-If there any error pls report in the issues
+If there any error pls report in the issue
+NOTE
+SOME FUTURE WONT WORK ON THE ML4W SETTING
+IF YOU UPDATE ML4W YOU HAVE TO REDO THIS BUT ONLY THE COPY THE DOTFILES